ctjohnson2/GEVP/README.md

 # GEVP

-Code for solving generalized eigenvalue problem for matrix of correlation functions currently underdevelopment, but most things should work (provided libraries are in correct places) just not optimally
+Code for solving generalized eigenvalue problem for matrix of correlation functions, physics explanation in summary.pdf